Natalie Cole: Early life

-Natalie Cole was born at Cedars of Lebanon Hospital in Los Angeles, California, to American singer and jazz pianist Nat King Cole and former Duke Ellington Orchestra singer Maria Hawkins Ellington, and raised in the affluent Hancock Park district of Los Angeles.
+Natalie Cole was born at Cedars of Lebanon Hospital in Los Angeles, California, to American singer and jazz pianist Nat King Cole and former Duke Ellington Orchestra singer Maria Hawkins Ellington and raised in the affluent Hancock Park district of Los Angeles.
 Regarding her childhood, Cole referred to her family as "the black Kennedys" and was exposed to many great singers of jazz, soul and blues.
-At the age of 6, Natalie sang on her father's Christmas album The Magic of Christmas and later started performing at age 11.
+Cole sang on her father's 1960 Christmas album The Magic of Christmas and later started performing at age 11.

-Cole grew up with an older adopted sister, Carole "Cookie" Cole (1944–2009) (her mother Maria's younger sister's daughter), adopted brother Nat "Kelly" Cole (1959–1995), and younger twin sisters Timolin and Casey (born 1961).
+Cole grew up with an older adopted sister, Carole "Cookie" Cole (1944–2009), her mother Maria's younger sister's daughter, adopted brother Nat "Kelly" Cole (1959–1995), and younger twin sisters Timolin and Casey (born 1961).
 Through her mother, Cole was a grandniece of educator Charlotte Hawkins Brown.
 Her paternal uncle Freddy Cole was a singer and pianist with numerous albums and awards.

-Cole enrolled in Northfield School for Girls, an elite New England preparatory school (since 1971 known as Northfield Mount Hermon School after merging with another school) before her father died of lung cancer in February 1965.
+Cole enrolled in Northfield School for Girls (since 1971 known as Northfield Mount Hermon School after merging with another school), an elite New England preparatory school, before her father died of lung cancer in February 1965.
 Soon afterwards she began having a difficult relationship with her mother.
 Cole attended The Buckley School, a private school in Sherman Oaks, California, and then enrolled in the University of Massachusetts Amherst.
-She transferred briefly to University of Southern California where she pledged the Upsilon chapter of Delta Sigma Theta sorority.
+She transferred briefly to University of Southern California, where she pledged the Upsilon chapter of Delta Sigma Theta sorority.
 She later transferred back to the University of Massachusetts, where she majored in Child Psychology and minored in German, graduating in 1972.